Draed/rush_app/readme.md

 ### TODO :

-- adding question for repo path at the end

 - add a regex validation for dates format (00:00:00)
 - add a currently working on task automatically to count time on it